About the Book

 can't expect to do.
 It explains the impact of divorcing a narcissist on your

-arrangement that is best for your kids.
-It explains what parental alienation is
+that is best for your kids.
+It explains what parental alienation is and where to

 Tears and Healing